What is Fascism? Italian election won by far-right leader Giorgia Meloni who denies fascist claims

 For this reason, Meloni’s FdI party is also referred to as ‘centre-right’ in Italian news reports as by comparison they may be considered moderate.

-However, the party fits the description of ‘radical right’, and has roots in the extreme right, making ‘far right’ an apt description for the group.
+However, the party fits this description of ‘radical right’, and has roots in the extreme right, making ‘far right’ seem an apt description.

 Why are critics calling FdI a post-fascist party?